José Antonio Álvarez Lima: Return to the Senate and Canal Once

 In August 2017, Álvarez Lima was named one of the two MORENA Senate candidates from Tlaxcala for the 2018 election.
 Elected on the winning Juntos Haremos Historia coalition ticket alongside Ana Lilia Rivera Rivera, Álvarez Lima was appointed to head the Radio and Television Commission and sat on four others.

 On January 23, 2019, López Obrador nominated Álvarez Lima to serve as the head of Canal Once, marking his return to public media after a 28 years absence.
 After Álvarez was installed in that position in March, alternate senator Joel Molina Ramírez took his place in the Senate.
 As the channel's director, he proposed deemphasizing the word "Canal" in the channel's name to emphasize its multiplatform existence and increases in the production of programming and expanded news coverage.

 Molina died of COVID-19 in October 2020.
 This prompted Álvarez Lima to announce that he would resign from Canal Once and return to the Senate in the second half of November, after a new director for the television channel was appointed.
 If Álvarez Lima had opted to remain at Canal Once, the resulting vacancy in the Senate would have triggered a special election for the seat.

+Álvarez Lima won re-election as one of Tlaxcala's senators in the 2024 Senate election, occupying the first place on the National Regeneration Movement's two-name formula.